 A primary objective of the ACS Green Chemistry Institute® (ACS GCI) is to advance research in green chemistry by promoting funding, increasing opportunities, and developing information on the benefits of green chemistry.

 The ACS GCI Pharmaceutical Roundtable is inviting proposals from public and private institutions of higher education worldwide for the below grants.

-- ACS GCI Pharmaceutical Roundtable is seeking a 1-year R&D commitment focused on developing greener and safer methods, reagents, or engineering solutions (such as flow chemistry) for the selective fluorination of pharmaceutically relevant organic molecules.
+The ACS GCI Pharmaceutical Roundtable is seeking a 1-year R&D commitment focused on reducing the process mass intensity of chromatography operations.
+Projects should focus on reducing water consumption, resin usage, and/or chemical usage in monoclonal antibody purification.
+Novel technologies to replace chromatography unit operations will be considered.
 Proposals are invited from public and private institutions of higher education worldwide.
 One grant is planned to be awarded and the total award is limited to $50,000 for a grant period of 12 months.
-Deadline for receipt of proposals is August 21, 2013 at 5 pm EDT (GMT-4).
+Deadline for receipt of proposals is June 1, 2018 at 5 p.m.
+EDT (GMT-4).